 - Things to do in Keukenhof on a day trip: Explore the gardens, smell the hyacinths, take a whisper boat tour around the gardens and rent a bike to explore the numerous tulip fields in the area.

 - Getting from Brussels to Keukenhof: Public transport is not the best option for this itinerary.
 Your best bet is to join this organized day trip from Brussels or to rent a car and drive to Lisse.
 Depending on traffic, you might make it to Keukenhof in just over 2 hours.
+Check out this guide to the best Keukenhof tickets and tours.

 – Rotterdam (1h 10m)